drewmiley/redux-anon-reducer/README.md

 const reducer = anonReducer(actionmap);
 ```

-By default, with an unexpected action type, it will return the state, however you can pass in what you would like it to return as a second parameter.
+In the case of sliced reducers, you can pass in an initial return state.

 ```
-const defaultReturnState = ...
+const initialReturn = ...
-const reducer = anonReducer(actionmap, defaultReturnState);
+const reducer = anonReducer(actionmap, initialReturn);
 ```